pushfoo/Fontknife/CONTRIBUTING.md

 If you are making changes such as adding or changing features, try to add or update the unit tests if possible.
 It's also ok to ask for help with this!

+### Dockerized Python 3.8 Tests

+If you have Docker installed, you can run `test_python38.sh` to automatically set up & run the project's tests in a self-contained Python 3.8 environment.

+Please see [docs/DOCKER.md](doc/DOCKER.md) for more information.